Trans-Taiga Road

 The Trans-Taiga Road (Route Transtaïga) is an extremely remote wilderness road in northern Quebec, Canada.
 It is 582 km long to Centrale Brisay and another 84 km along the Caniapiscau Reservoir, all of it unpaved.

+The road begins at 53.323336°N 77.445122°W (km 544 of the James Bay Road) and ends at 54.827814°N 69.857950°W, on the shores of the Caniapiscau Reservoir.

 Description

 The road's northeastern terminus is almost at the 55th parallel north, making it the northernmost continuous road in Eastern North America.
 Though the terminus is also the farthest point from any town via road in North America (745 km from Radisson), is nonetheless relatively close – 190 km – to Schefferville geographically.
 It does not, however, provide access to it, as the intervening terrain is impassable even in an all-terrain vehicle.
 The road's end is also close to the southern limit of Nunavik, Quebec's Inuit region which is negotiating for autonomous status within Quebec.

 The Trans-Taiga Road branches off from the James Bay Road (Route de la Baie James) at kilometre 544.
 It was built as an access road to the hydro-electric generating stations of Hydro-Québec along the La Grande River and Caniapiscau River.
 Several outfitters are established along this road, providing wilderness hunting and fishing expeditions, and some may also provide fuel, food and lodging.
 Otherwise, there are no services along this road.

 While the Trans-Taiga Road is reportedly drivable by ordinary passenger vehicles for its entire length, Hydro-Québec recommends use of 4WD vehicles for the section between Brisay and Caniapiscau, which is of a rougher grade than the rest of the road.

 As the name of the road indicates, this road winds its way through Quebec's vast boreal forest, characterized by stunted spruce and pine, bogs and rocky outcroppings.
 Taiga is the Russian term for the same type of forest.